-Prerequisite : None Courses Course Objectives : This course is designed to make the students understand the fundamentals of switching and networking principles used in telecommunication systems.
+Prerequisite : ICE2121 Courses Course Objectives : This course is designed to make the students understand the fundamentals of switching and networking principles used in telecommunication systems.
 They will understand the working principle and design of early automatic switching systems such as Strowger and crossbar switching as well as the concepts of telephone networks.
-They will also be able to learn the basic operations of electronic switching systems and resource sharing by multiplexing, to understand the computer controlled switching
+They will also be able to learn the basic operations of electronic switching systems and resource sharing by

-1 1 1 0 0 00 systems and to know the concepts of traffic en GoS, QoS and performance analysis based on queuing theory.
-Course Learning •• Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify the fundamentals of switching PLO-1 and networking principles used in telecommunication systems.
-CLO-2: Explain the working principle of PLO-1 automatic switching systems such as Strowger 1201 and crossbar switching.
-CLO-3: Analyze the traffic requirements and PLO-2, PLO-3 esign the switching system accordingly.
-LO-4: Develop concepts of various aspects of PLO-1 telephone networks such as switching hierarchy 1201 & routing, transmission, numbering & charging plans and signaling techniques.
+4 11 1 1 1 multiplexing, to understand the computer com Ũ systems and to know the concepts of traffic en 0 GoS, QoS and performance analysis based on que Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify the fundamentals of switching PLO-1 and networking principles used in telecommunication systems.
+CLO-2: Explain the working principle of PLO-1 automatic switching systems such as Strowger and crossbar switching.
+CLO-3: Analyze the traffic requirements and PLO-2, PLO-3 design the switching system accordingly. • CLO-4: Develop concepts of various aspects of PLO-1 telephone networks such as switching hierarchy & routing, transmission, numbering & charging and signaling techniques.
 CLO-5: Identify the basic principles of the PLO-1 modern electronic switching system.
-CLO-6: Explain and design multistage PIO1 PIO2 networks.
-1 LO-1, 1 LO-2 DIO 2 DIO 2 CLO-7: Analyze and evaluate fundamental telecommunication traffic models.
-PLO-2, PLO-3, PLO-4 CLO-8: Apply the principles of queuing theory PLO-4, PLO-5 in evaluating the performance of telecommunication networks.
+1201 CLO-6: Explain and design multistage PLO-1, PLO-2 networks.
+110 1,110 2 CLO-7: Analyze and evaluate fundamental PLO-2, PLO-3, telecommunication traffic models.
+PLO-4 CLO-8: Apply the principles of queuing theory PLO-4, PLO-5 in evaluating the performance of telecommunication networks.